A Convex Obstacle Avoidance Formulation: Methodology

-The RCOA formulation of \eqref{FinalObs} is inherently a soft constraint, which makes feasibility difficult to verify.
-To address this limitation, a secondary problem can be formulated that restores feasibility assessment, analogous to formulations with hard constraints.
+The RCOA formulation of \eqref{FinalObs} is inherently a soft constraint, which makes infeasibility difficult to verify.
+To address this limitation, a secondary problem can be formulated that restores infeasibility assessment, as with hard-constrained formulations.

-This correction leverages the formulation's mixed-integer origins, since the relaxed integral constraints allow each variable to be restricted to either zero or one.
+This correction leverages the formulation's mixed integer origins, since the relaxed integral constraints allow each variable to be restricted to either zero or one.
 Specifically, with reference to \eqref{FinalObs}, when \(X \in [x^o_{\min}, x^o_{\max}]\) and an obstacle-free trajectory requires \(Y \geq y^o_{\max}\), it follows that \(\gamma_1 = 0\) and \(\gamma_2 = 0\).
-Enforcing these conditions as equality constraints yields a new convex problem with the capability to determine feasibility
+Enforcing these conditions as equality constraints yields a new convex problem that can determine infeasibility.

-To formalize this, consider an environment with three obstacles as shown in Figure~\ref{fig: Correction Example}.
-The initial solution of the OCP with RCOA does not produce an obstacle-free trajectory; note that this configuration is specifically designed to approach infeasibility.
-The trajectory is discretized into 30 temporal nodes, labeled 1-30.
-Let node \(k\) belong to the sets \(I\), \(G\), and \(K\), each corresponding to temporal nodes at which the conditional statements in \eqref{RCOAifstatement1} or \eqref{RCOAifstatement2} must be satisfied for obstacles 1, 2, and 3, respectively.
-To verify feasibility, a second problem is solved using the initial trajectory as the starting point, with the following constraints added to \eqref{FinalObs}, thereby converting soft constraints into hard constraints.
-From Figure~\ref{fig: Correction Example}, the applicable nodes $(k)$ are $9,17,27,\,\text{and}\,28$.
+To formalize this correction mechanism, consider the near-infeasible three-obstacle environment illustrated in Fig.~\ref{fig: Correction Example}, where the initial soft-constrained trajectory violates the spatial boundaries.
+Let $I$, $G$, and $K$ denote the sets of temporal nodes $k$ where the vehicle is longitudinally parallel to Obstacles 1, 2, and 3, respectively (i.e., where $X \in [x^o_{\min}, x^o_{\max}]$).
+To definitively verify infeasibility, the optimal control problem \eqref{FinalObs} is re-solved using the initial trajectory as a warm-start, converting the soft penalty into strict hard constraints by appending \eqref{ConstCorrection}.